 ICustomControl interface

-The eight concrete Waynes… classes in the package all implement this interface, alongside an inherited mixin base class for the standard layout / name members.
+The eight concrete Waynes... classes in the package all implement this interface, together with an inherited mixin base class that supplies the standard layout and name members.

 Class MyControl